Gliadin: Chemistry

 The gliadins are intrinsically disordered proteins meaning that they have continuously altering shapes making it difficult to study them.
 The performed image analysis and computer simulations of the proteins show that the average shape of the gliadins follows an elliptical shape.
-More specifically does the protein likely have a tad-pole like structure with a hydrophobic core and a loose disordered tail.
+More specifically the protein likely has a tadpole-like structure with a hydrophobic core and a loose disordered tail.
 Compared to the other gluten proteins like the glutenins, which form extended networks of polymers due to disulphide bonds, gliadins are monomeric molecules in the cell, even if they in many ways are very similar.
 Especially the low molecular weight glutenins are similar in the way that they have cysteines located in matching locations as many of the gliadins.
 However, the gliadins are unable to form polymers in the cell since its cysteines form intra-chain disulphide bonds at synthesis due to hydrophobic interactions.

-Gliadins are capable to aggregate into larger oligomers and interact with other gluten proteins, due to large hydrophobic sections, poly-Q and repetative sequences.
-These sections are likely to aggregate hydrophobicaly, liquid-liquid phase separate, potentially form β-sheets aggregates or simply entagles by its structural properties.
+Gliadins are capable to aggregate into larger oligomers and interact with other gluten proteins, due to large hydrophobic sections, poly-Q and repetitive sequences.
+These sections are likely to aggregate hydrophobically, liquid-liquid phase separate, potentially form β-sheets aggregates or simply entangles by its structural properties.